casidiablo/multidex/README.md

 ```

 If you are unlucky enough, the multidex classes will not be included in the
-classes.dex file (the first one readed by the classloader), which in turn
+`classes.dex` file (the first one read by the classloader), which in turn
 will render all this useless.
 There's a workaround for this though.
 Create a file
 with this content: